UdK-VPT/BuildingSystems/docs/source/multiZoneModelling.rst

    Do the same with *wall5* and *window2*.

-   Finally add the parameter values for the orientation of each construction elements, which face to the ambient by setting the azimuth angle and the tilt angle.
+   Finally add the parameter values for the orientation of each construction elements, which face to the ambience by setting the azimuth angle and the tilt angle.
 The default values for each construction element (walls and windows are 90.0 degree for the tilt angle and 0.0 degree for the azimuth angle.
 North is defined by an azimuth angle of 180 degree, east by -90 degree and west by + 90 degree: